didrip/agnoster-light-zsh-theme/README.md

 ![Customization demo](https://github.com/apodkutin/agnoster-zsh-theme/raw/customize-prompt/agnoster_customization.gif)

 ## Future Work

+Auto-detect background color to use light colors only if needed.

 I don't want to clutter it up too much, but I am toying with the idea of adding RVM (ruby version) and n (node.js version) display.